Admitted Students: Class of 2021

 You will be required to purchase medical equipment for the Practice of Medicine (POM) course: POM is the course in which you will learn and gradually develop your clinical skills, including patient interviewing, physical examination, and clinical reasoning.
 Since the POM course does not start until later in September, it is not essential that you purchase medical equipment in advance of your arrival on campus.
-However, if you must, here are some guidelines on what will be required for the course:
+We will have representatives on campus early in the academic year for you to select and purchase your equipment.
+However, if you must purchase before then, here are some guidelines on what will be required for the course:

 • Stethoscope: Your stethoscope will be provided to you through the generosity of the Stanford Medicine Alumni Association, at a ceremony during orientation that is the first of many milestone events that will mark your entry into the medical profession.

 • Tuning forks (128 Hz for vibration assessment)